Beverly D'Angelo: Career

 From 2005 to 2011, D'Angelo appeared in the HBO series Entourage playing the role of agent Barbara "Babs" Miller.
 In 2006 she starred in the independent film Gamers: The Movie.
-In 2008 D'Angelo had a role in the film Harold & Kumar Escape from Guantanamo Bay as Sally.
-She played the housemother in the film The House Bunny, and also appeared in the Tony Kaye film Black Water Transit.
+In 2008, D'Angelo had a role in the film Harold & Kumar Escape from Guantanamo Bay as Sally.
+She played the housemother in the film The House Bunny (2008), and also appeared in the Tony Kaye film Black Water Transit (2009).

 In 2014, D'Angelo was cast alongside Chevy Chase in an ABC comedy pilot called Chev & Bev, about a retired couple having to raise their grandchildren.
 ABC opted against making a series.
-D'Angelo appeared alongside Chevy Chase in the comedy Vacation, a continuation of the original film, which was released on July 29, 2015.
+She later made appearances in the television series Mom, Shooter, and Insatiable.
+In 2022, she played Gertrude in the Christmas action comedy Violent Night.

 D'Angelo narrates a short biographical film about Patsy Cline, which is shown to visitors of The Patsy Cline Museum in Nashville, Tennessee.
 The museum opened to the public on April 7, 2017.

 Personal life

-In 1981, D'Angelo married Italian Don Lorenzo Salviati, the only son and heir of Don Forese Salviati, 5th Duke Salviati, Marchese di Montieri and Boccheggiano, Nobile Romano Coscritto, and his wife, the former Maria Grazia Gawronska.
+D'Angelo was romantically involved with Miloš Forman, who directed her in Hair (1979).
+In 1981, she married Italian Don Lorenzo Salviati, who is the only son and heir of Don Forese Salviati, 5th Duke Salviati, Marchese di Montieri and Boccheggiano, Nobile Romano Coscritto, and his wife, the former Maria Grazia Gawronska.

 Later, she began a relationship with Anton Furst, an Academy Award-winning production designer, who died by suicide in 1991.
 She was in a relationship with actor Al Pacino from 1997 until 2003.
-The couple has twins conceived through IVF, a son and daughter born January 25, 2001.
+The couple had twins conceived through IVF, a son and daughter born January 25, 2001.